-We took a break from shooting to go to an ice fishing competition in Holmsund today, hosted by our new friends at Blixt Sports.
+We took a break from shooting to go to an ice fishing competition in Holmsund today, no rx hosted by our new friends at Blixt Sports.
 Mary fished while Blithe documented the event.
 The kuling (gale force winds) and snow unexpectedly joined in as well to add a higher degree of difficulty to the entire process.

 There were around 50 or more people who made their way onto the ice.
 The designated area spanned quite a large distance so many people walked over 30 minutes to choose a spot.
 We were told the “big fish” were further away but Mary chose a spot close to the entrance of the inlet hoping to win with quantity over size.
 The competition was judged by the weight of all the fish caught over the 2 hr time limit.